Prompt Library · 36 prompts

 - Contact person: [title]

-- How we met: [e.g. "referral", "inbound inquiry", "networking event"]
+- How we met: [e.g., "reference", "incoming request", "networking event"]

-- What they said they value: [e.g. "fast delivery", "long experience", "local presence"]
+- What they value: [e.g., "fast delivery", "long experience", "local presence"]

-About my offer:
+If my offer:

 - What we deliver: [describe the service/product]